benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

             -   DateTime\\\\Servers: Time server for synchronising your time are set here, use sub-keys with the names or 1,2,3, etc to set preference.
+        -   Explorer
+            -   EnableBalloonTips: (0 or 1)
+            -   FolderContentsInfoTip: (0 or 1) Disable folder stats on
+                mouse hover.
+            -   StartButtonBalloonTip: (0 or 1) Disable Start Menu mouse
+                hover tips.
+            -   InternetOpenWith: (0 or 1) Allows the disabling of the web service dialog when a file of an unknown type is opened - opening with Open With dialog instead.
+            -   PersistBrowsers: (0 or 1) With this enabled Windows will reopen and directories that were open when shutting down. - A little like sesion saving with X Window but for directory listings only.
+            -   ThumbnailSize: (height in pixels) This settings specifies the size of the thumbnails in the thumbnail view - this is useful if you have a large screen resolution and your thumbnails are too small.
+Windows may need to be restarted for the changes make to take effect.
+            -   ThumbnailQuality: (percent) If your thumbs.db files are huge you can can reduce this figure.
+            -   AlwaysUnloadDLL: (0 or 1) Windows caches DLLs in use by a programme after it has quit for a while.
+It benefit is lost on low-memory for heavy-load systems, disable it by setting the key to 1.
+        -   Policies:
+            -   DontDisplayLastUserName: (0 or 1) Set this to 1 and upon
+                relogging in the last user name to do will not be shown.
+            -   Explorer:
+                -   ClassicShell: (0 or 1) Set to 1 to disable web
+                    content in Explorer - can improve performance.
+                -   NoDriveTypeAutoRun: dword:000000ff Disable autorun
+                    for CDs.
+                -   NoSaveSettings: (0 or 1) Check this key if your profile is not saving, or use it under HKCU for a standardised login/layout.
+                -   MemCheckBoxInRunDlg: (0 or 1) Show the run in
+                    seperate memory space option in the run dialog box.
+                    This is useful if you fdind your 16-bit apps have never run properly from Win2k onwards as running the virtual DOS machine in sandbox mode might allow it run properly.
+        -   OptimalLayout
+            -   EnableAutoLayout: (0 or 1) Auto moves data on your disk when idle so that frequently used drivers/programmes are quicker to access.
+    -   \\\\Microsoft\\\\Windows CE Services: Settings in realtion to PDAs/smartphone, typically with regard to ActiveSync.
+        -   GuestOnly: (0 or 1) Set to 1 to disable the ability to
+            create new partnerships.
+        -   AppMgr
+            -   SilentInstall: (0 or 1) Set to 0 to stop the
+                ActiveSyncinstalling whenever the device is connected,
+                also delete the key below:
+        -   AutoStartOnConnect
+            -   CEAppMgr: (string) Use this key if you wish to set a third-party app back to use the PDA/smartphone after ActiveSync has installed itself over the top.
+    -   \\\\Microsoft\\\\Windows NT\\\\CurrentVersion
+        -   Winlogon
+            -   PasswordExpiryWarning: (no of days in DWORD)
+            -   LogonType: (0 or 1) This value is 0 by default for
+                Win2k/XP Pro and 1 for XP Home.
+If you have XP Home but miss the Ctrl+Alt+Del functions of XP Pro then this is a good key to know.
+            -   AllowMultipleTSSessions: (0 or 1) Enables fast user
+                switching thus without having to close any programmes.
+            -   Welcome: (string) Use this key to append text to the end of the logon and security dialog titles.
+            -   ForceAutoLogon: (0 or 1) With the auto logon feature enabled it can be disabled on a per-session basis my holding shift - this key disables that ability.
+            -   LegalNoticeText: (string) create a dialog box before logging on that the users have to click past, whch can be used for legal notices but is also used for system announcements in some environments.
+            -   LegalNoticeCaption: (string) Set the title for the lega notice window.
+        -   WPAEvents